tanchongmin/taskgen/README.md

 - Retrieval Augmented Generation (RAG) over Function space
 - Memory to provide additional task-based prompts for task
 - Global Context for configuring your own prompts + add persistent variables
+- Async mode for Agent, Function and `strict_json` added
+- Community Uploading and Downloading of Agent and Functions

 I am quite sure that this is the best open-source agentic framework for task-based execution out there!
 Existing frameworks like AutoGen rely too much on conversational text which is lengthy and not targeted.